-As a rule of thumb, your Red Star Hypericum should be pruned in March to mid-April, as needed.
+As a rule of thumb, your hypericum plant should be pruned in March to mid-April, as needed.
 You wouldn't want to wait too long or you will run the risk of cutting off the flower buds, consequently missing out on spring blooms.
 It's a compact plant and probably won't need pruning at all.
 However, if a broken branch is driving you crazy, there's no harm in snipping it off any time of the year.
 Be sure to enjoy some cut branches of berries in the fall; they will last over a week when placed in a vase.